grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

 2. Gently insert a plastic guitar pick between the foot and the bottom D bucket to pry the foot up.
-You may need to try gently inserting the pick from a different direction, but **do not use a metal tool and only use the specified plastic tool.**
+You may need to try gently inserting the pick from a different direction, but **don't use a metal tool and only use the specified plastic tool.**

     <img src="./images/Surface_LT_13in/LT13in_Repair/media/image2.jpeg"/>